Knochenschall/Otto/README.md

 # Otto

 Otto is a VST Plugin for pure digital crunchy distortion.
 It's an 8 bit crusher where you can mute or invert each bit with 8 separate buttons.
+The buttons can be switched through the three states in either direction using respectively left or right click.
 It also sports separate knobs for dry and wet and a downsampling control knob.

-It is based on [this brilliant video](https://www.youtube.com/watch?v=ohYQe5kzZg8) and it's a tribute to the OTO biscuit® machine.
+It is based on [this brilliant video](https://www.youtube.com/watch?v=ohYQe5kzZg8) and it's a tribute to the OTO biscuitÂ® machine.
 It was my hack at the [MidiHack#2](http://www.midihack.com) in Berlin.

 ![Otto demo](https://martinfm.files.wordpress.com/2015/05/ottodemo.jpg)